 One way to determine whether this is a malfunction or definitely a wiggly tooth is to note the child’s age, as they normally start falling out at around six or seven years old.

 Another way is the order in which they come out.
 This is usually the same for all children.
 The first teeth to wiggle are generally the lower incisors (the lower front two teeth).
 If you remember the way they grew in during teething, the same order is mimicked when they fall out (first in, first out).

 Check out our free downloadable Loose Tooth Fairy Chart to help document your child’s lost tooth journey.

 A sign that you definitely don’t want to pull out the loose tooth is if your child reports feeling pain every time they touch it.
 While a little swelling of the gums and discomfort is normal, they should not be in real pain.
 In this case, again, it is best to contact your dentist and go for a check-up.

 The most important thing is to observe the wiggle of the tooth.
 If it is only a little bit wiggly, then it is not ready to come out.
-Make sure the loose tooth is very wiggly and about to fall out before you even consider pulling it out.
+Make sure the loose tooth is very wiggly and about to fall out before you even consider interfering.

-For the most part, the tooth will inevitably fall out on its own at some point.
-It can take anything from a few weeks to a few months for a tooth to fall out.
-You will usually know when it is about to drop, because it will be hanging on by a thread and it will be possible to twist it around.
-And this is also the prime time to pull out a loose tooth.
+The tooth will inevitably fall out on its own at some point.
+It can take anywhere from a few weeks to a few months.
+You will usually know when it is about to drop, because it will be hanging on by a thread and it will be possible to twist around.
+And this is the prime time to pull out a loose tooth.

 Leaving a loose tooth to fall out is the most natural and easy way to deal with a wiggly tooth.
 Leaving it in protects the gum from infection, and once it falls out, the next tooth should be ready to emerge as the next part of their adult smile.
 So if you can, hold back the temptation to pull it.